Alfy1080/eon/SETUP.md

-# Installation and Configuration Guide — E·ON România
+# Installation and Configuration Guide — E-ON Energy

-This guide covers every step of installing and configuring the E·ON România integration for Home Assistant.
+This guide covers every step of installing and configuring the E-ON Energy integration for Home Assistant.
 If anything is unclear, open an issue on GitHub.

 ---